Why Are Small Dog Obsessed With Big Dogs? · Kinship

 dezy / Shutterstock

-How to safely manage interactions between big and small dogs
+How can you safely manage interactions between big and small dogs?

-Concern over a small dog’s obsession with a big dog is warranted if the behavior is obsessive, interferes with normal activities, escalates despite clear social cues, or is paired with other signs of stress like pacing, vocalizing, destructiveness, or changes in appetite or sleep.
+There could be reason to be concerned about your pup’s fixation if: it interferes with normal activities; escalates despite clear social cues; or is paired with other signs of stress like pacing; barking, whining, or crying; destructiveness, or changes in appetite or sleep.

 Ensuring that your pup has appropriate training and socialization skills for public places is one of the best ways to manage these types of interactions.
-“Make sure you have a reliable recall so that you know your dog won’t run up to the wrong dog and you can pick and choose when play is okay and when it isn’t,” says Smith.
+“Make sure you have a reliable recall so that you know your dog won’t run up to the wrong dog and you can pick and choose when play is okay and when it isn’t,” Smith says.
 “And that includes during play.”

-Your small dog’s big-dog obsession can come down to one simple thing: big dogs just make them feel safer.
+Your small dog’s big-dog obsession can come down to one simple thing: Big dogs just make them feel safer.
 Whether it’s the steady, predictable energy of a larger companion, a best friendship formed in early puppyhood, or just the appeal of a playmate with better manners, small dogs know what they like and aren’t afraid to go for it.
+(They call it a Napoleon complex for a reason.)

 That said, it’s worth keeping a close eye on how these interactions unfold.
 A little enthusiasm is perfectly normal, but fixation that crosses into anxiety or puts your pup in harm’s way is worth addressing with a professional.
 With the right training, a reliable recall, and a watchful eye, there’s no reason your petite pup can’t enjoy the company of their larger friends safely.